 Seva is proud to partner with Aurolab.
 Their market-changing solution has made sight-saving cataract surgery affordable for millions of people around the world.

-Top: Patients have their sight restored through cataract surgery thanks to Seva's partnership with Aurolab.
+Top: Patients have their sight restored through cataract surgeries at a hospital in West Bengal, India thanks to Seva's partnership with Aurolab.

 Above: Aurolab IOL.